 Social space is where people select a community – people with whom they want to go deeper – to belong to.
 In the congregational setting, this space is more like a mid-sized group of 20 to 70 people.
 Biblically this space is what the New Testament calls oikos, a Greek term typically translated “house” or “household.”
 It refers to the basic building block of ancient society, the household, and its close network of relationships, the extended family.
 Social Space is a place of Community, Mission, and Practice.

 For Veritas, our discipleship in the Social Space takes the form of our weekly Worship Gatherings, our 5th Sunday Days of Service, and other gatherings that encompass our entire community.

-Our Weekly worship gathering happens on Sunday morning and includes relational time, musical worship, prayer, biblical message and dialogue around applying the message individually and as a community.
+Our weekly worship gathering happens on Sunday mornings and includes relational time, musical worship, prayer, biblical message and dialogue around applying the message individually and as a community.

 Personal space is where we connect through private relationships.
 Personal space includes the five to fifteen people whom we feel close to, whom we spend a lot of time with, like Jesus and the Twelve.
 This is a key area for discipleship to take place in a deeper way.
 Personal Space is a place of Closeness, Support, and Challenge.

 For Veritas, our discipleship in the Personal Space takes the form of our Community Groups, which are groups of 5-15 who meet for community, prayer, Bible Study, and to be on mission together (developing a common mission focus, whether it is a neighborhood or a local non-profit, or a certain people group).

 Transparent space is where we share experiences, feelings and thoughts.
 Intimate relationships are those in which another person knows the “naked truth” about us, without us feeling “ashamed”.
 This is like the space Jesus had with the three, Peter, James and John.
 Transparent Space is a place of Intimacy, Openness, and Impact.